 I highly recommend you read, print out and save the Potassium Iodide FAQ found on the FDA Website.
 I printed my copy and put it in my emergency first aid box.

 One more note: Online sources are selling out.
 I meant to place an order on Saturday and found my preferred supplier sold out by Sunday.
-As of this writing, I was able to make a purchase at Amazon.
+As of this writing, I was able to make a purchase.
 I also called some sources in the Seattle area and same thing: sold out or on order.

 Commonly used by asthma and allergy sufferers both of these industrial strength masks supposedly protects against radioactive materials such as uranium and plutonium.
 For $25 or $30, consider it cheap insurance.